Ahmadmansoor/AdvancedScript/README.md

 	-GetArraySize $temp,$sizeArray
 ```
 ### 14- Write2File:
-this Function used to write data to file .
+this Function used to write data to file and can write array to file too .
 write2File path,over_append(false/true),data
  - in parameter 1 :set the path of the file it can be done by variable other wise use "" surrounded path.
  - in parameter 2 :
  		- false: to over write file . ( u can use false or 0 or off )
 		- true: to append to file . ( u can use true or 1 or on )
- - in parameter 3 : the data you want to write to the file it will analyzed if it have variables.
+ - in parameter 3 : the data you want to write to the file it will analyzed if it have variables can be array .
 ```
 	-varx str,path,"E:\temp1\log.txt"
 	 varx array,x[2]
 	 GetAPIName $x[0],{rax}
-	 write2file $path,1,$x[0]	here it will append data to the log file write2file $path,0,"API Name:" $x[0]
+	 write2file $path,1,$x[0]	here it will append data to the log file write2file $path,0,"API Name:" $x[0]     this will write the value of x[0]

+	 -varx array,x[2]
+	  setx $x[0],test
+	  setx $x[1],again
+  	  Write2File "D:\t.txt",0,$x   	this will write all x aary to t.txt file

 ```
 ### 15- InputBox:
 this Function used to get data from the user like address , it could be used as dialog to see if user say